 7.7.
 Fold over the top and bottom.
 Smooth the cover.
 Next fold the sides over.
 If there is extra cover material at the corners, tuck it in.

 7.6.
 Place a heavy object on the cover piece and allow it to dry for a day.

 8. Gluing the Text Block to the Cover

 8.1.
 Place the text block on the cover.
 Try aligning the text block with the inner edge of the board material (orange arrow below).

 8.2.
 Flip the cover over to check the fit.

 8.3.
-When everything looks good, clip the cover back as shown above.
+When everything looks good, put the cover back as shown above.